Recurring Boss Template

-- And let's not forget how similar those bosses at the start of Final Fantasy IV, Final Fantasy V, Final Fantasy VI, and Final Fantasy VII were.
-You know, the ones where you have to refrain from attacking halfway through the battle?
+- There a similarities among the bosses at the start of Final Fantasy IV, Final Fantasy V, Final Fantasy VI, and Final Fantasy VII.
+You know, the ones where you have to refrain from attacking halfway through the battle.

 - Tutorial bosses could be exempted.
 Those are designed to teach people to wait despite being turn based.

 - IV, V and VI all have bosses who rely heavily on Quake and may have abiltiies to remove Float (The White Dragon, Catastrophe and the Dirt Dragon, respectively).

 - IV has several bosses in the form of "main boss and two flunkies," such as Baigan, the Magus Sisters, and the CPU.
 For these bosses, it is unwise to kill off (both of) the flunkies first: not only will they be revived to full health by the main boss, but in the case of the CPU, said revival is accompanied by a devastating attack.
 VIII takes the formula and changes it up a bit: in fights such as the NORG Pod and Mobile Type-8, the flunkies are invulnerable, serving mainly as sources of Muggable items and Drawable magic for the player in addition to whatever they do for their bosses.